General questions about the MTM program.

 HOW LONG IS THE MTM PROGRAM?

 The MTM program is roughly 11 months long.
 The specific start and end dates change each year, but admitted students should expect to be in the program from early August through the middle of June.
 As a joint program of UCSF and UC Berkeley, the MTM follows both academic calendars.
 The start date is approximately 10 days before the beginning of the fall semester at UC Berkeley.
-The schedule for the current academic year can be found on the MTM program timeline.

 IS THERE A PART-TIME VERSION OF THE MTM PROGRAM?